 See my story “Thru-Hiking the John Muir Trail in Seven Days: Amazing Experience, or Certifiably Insane?”
-See also all of my stories about the John Muir Trail and about outdoor adventures in California.
+See also all of my stories about backpacking the John Muir Trail.

 I can help you plan the best backpacking, hiking, or family adventure of your life.
 Find out more here.

 Near the end of my family’s second day of a four-day, approximately 36-mile traverse of Nevada’s underappreciated Ruby Crest Trail, a nearly 2,000-foot uphill slog landed us at a pass at about 10,200 feet.
 Almost 1,000 feet below us, a stone bowl held Overland Lake like a pair of cupped hands.
 Beyond it, the backbone of the Ruby Mountains stretched for many miles—exciting us over the alpine walk that awaited us.
 We descended into that bowl to make camp on a rock ledge jutting into one corner of the lake, at around 9,400 feet.
 The Ruby Crest Trail cuts a snaking route along the spine of Nevada’s Ruby Mountains, a north-south range of granite-rimmed lake basins and arid valleys carved by ancient glaciers.
 Overlooking this hike would be your loss.